 What can be done to improve the Amiga interest in Japan do you think?

-It is necessary for improving the Amiga interest to install international multi-bytes character sets include Japanese and TCP/IP stack such as Roadshow to AmigaOS.
+It is necessary for improving the Amiga interest to install international multi-byte character sets include Japanese and TCP/IP stacks such as Roadshow to AmigaOS.

 Japanese developers can monetize apps and games by Patreon.com and AmiStore.
-Further, the market for Amiga fan is larger than the Japanese retro computer’s market.
+Further, the market for Amiga fans is larger than the Japanese retro computer market.

 At the end.
 Anything you want to add to this interview?

 Thanks to every Amiga fan.
 I could learn the art of survival of Amiga.
-I feel the relationship between human and world on there, I think it exactly means “Mono no aware” in Japanese.
+I feel the relationship between humans and the world on there, I think it exactly means “Mono no aware” in Japanese.